tychonievich/cs2102/markdown/structures.md

 Because $\land$ and $\lor$ are associative, it does not matter in what order an expression like $(P \land Q \land R)$ is evaluated; it is equivalent to both $\big((P \land Q) \land R\big)$ and $\big(P \land (Q \land R)\big)$.

+We also discuss other boolean operators in this class, including $\rightarrow$, $\oplus$, and $\leftrightarrow$, as well as many properties of and techniques for manipulating logical expressions.

 # First-order Logic

 An incomplete or parameterized proposition is called a **predicate**.